HopeWallet/Hope.Ethereum/README.md

 ## Final Words

-This is a library of utility classes that I created to use with my own Ethereum wallet: Hope Wallet.
-This library won't likely get updated too much unless there are glaring issues anywhere I haven't noticed yet.
-Feel free to create some issues if you run into any problems and I will see what I can do!
+This is a library of utility classes that were created for use in the Hope Ethereum wallet.
+This library won't likely get updated very much unless there are any glaring issues anywhere that haven't been discovered.
+If you encounter any problems, post an issue and support will gladly be provided!